Home » Fall Recipes and Comfort Food » Honey Bourbon Homemade Cranberry Chutney

 How is chutney different than jam?

-Chutney is a condiment that most often pairs with meat.
+Chutney is a condiment that most often pairs with meat like grilled pork loin, it adds a burst of flavor that complements the savory and smoky taste of meats.
 It typically includes fruits or vegetables, spices, sugar or other sweeteners, and/or tangy flavors.
 It’s similar to jam, but jams commonly use fruits, not vegetables, and are exclusively sweet.

 Chutneys often consist of a combination of more flavor profiles.
 This Honey Bourbon Homemade Cranberry Chutney uses fruit, while citrus juice and zest adds a bit of tang and balances out the sweetness.
 Toasted pecans add a bit of savory flavor and texture.